ccfdpa/pa-citizen-redistricting-plans-2020/original/pa-congressional-shapefile/README.md

 # Congressional Shapefile Plans

 * Number of Total Plans: 21
-* Citizen Submissions to Congressional Redistricting Body: 19
+* Citizen Submissions to House Republican Caucus Public Comment Portal: 19
 * Citizen Submissions to LRC: 2

 All files were submitted as shapefiles and converted into block assignment files in the pa-congressional folder.

-Citizen Submissions to Congressional Redistricting Body:
+## Citizen Submissions to House Republican Caucus Public Comment Portal

 1. bipartisan_minimal_variance_plan_by_brandon_bechtel_2021-11-22
 1. ccfd_ruleset-equal_population_by_anne_hanna_2021-12-06